bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/JS_TIPS/2017-01-19-binding-objects-to-functions.md

 ---

-More than often, we need to bind an object to a function’s this object.
+More than often, we need to bind an object to a function's this object.
 JS uses the bind method when this is specified explicitly and we need to invoke desired method.

 ### Bind syntax